A mass-momentum consistent, Volume-of-Fluid method for incompressible flow on staggered grids: Introduction

 The paper is organized as follow: the second section deals with the continuum mechanics formulation for incompressible flow and sharp interfaces.
 Section 3 describes our numerical method, starting with an overview of already-known methods for spatial discretization, time-stepping, and VOF advection.
 We continue with the new momentum advection-VOF-consistent method.
 Section 4 is devoted to tests of the method, followed by a conclusion.

-Among the authors, Gretar Tryggvason, Ruben Scardovelli, Yue Stanley Ling and Stephane Zaleski have been involved in the construction of the base of the ParisSimulator VOF and Front-Tracking code that was used to implement and test the ideas in this paper.
+Among the authors, Gretar Tryggvason, Ruben Scardovelli, Yue Ling and St\'ephane Zaleski have been involved in the construction of the base of the ParisSimulator VOF and Front-Tracking code that was used to implement and test the ideas in this paper.
 ParisSimulator is itself based on a Front-Tracking code developed by Gretar Tryggvason, Sadegh Dabiri and Jiacai Lu.
-Daniel Fuster was involved in the development of the Momentum Conserving method with consistent VOF advection, with help from Tomas Arrufat, Leon Malan and Yue Stanley Ling.
-The falling raindrop testing and the corresponding figures were done by Tomas Arrufat for the CIAM method and Sagar Pal for the WY method.
+Daniel Fuster was involved in the development of the momentum advection method consistent with VOF advection, with help from Tomas Arrufat, Leon Malan and Yue Stanley Ling. \red{The Kelvin-Helmholtz analysis and testing were done by St\'ephane Zaleski.} The falling raindrop testing and the corresponding figures were done by Tomas Arrufat and Sagar Pal.
+The large density droplet and shear layer tests were done by Sagar Pal.
 The atomisation testing was done by Marco Crialesi-Esposito.